What These Reports Cover

 Third-party providers are not working without accountability.
 They must carry errors and omissions insurance of at least $1 million per occurrence and $10 million in aggregate.
 Failing to maintain that coverage is a Class 1 misdemeanor.

-If a report contains an error, the provider must defend any resulting lawsuit, indemnify the buyer or seller who authorized the report, and cover attorney fees and costs.
+If a report contains an error, the provider must defend any resulting lawsuit, cover the buyer or seller who authorized the report, and pay attorney fees and costs.
 This protection extends to licensed real estate agents representing the parties.
-However, if the buyer, seller, or their agent already knew about the error or modified the report in a way that caused the mistake, the provider's indemnity obligation does not apply.
+However, if the buyer, seller, or their agent already knew about the error or modified the report in a way that caused the mistake, the provider's obligation does not apply.

-One important clarification: the listing of a condition in a disclosure report does not automatically make that condition material to the transaction.
+One important point: the listing of a condition in a disclosure report does not automatically make that condition a material fact for the transaction.
 Materiality is determined under other applicable law.